jim-collier/x9git/project/backlog.md

 - ✅ Code Review 20260727b item 17: `br switch <the branch you are on>` previewed an add, commit and push it then did not do.
 	- Nothing is lost, but the confirmed plan said otherwise, which is the one thing the preview exists to prevent.
 	- Fixed: that case previews only the pull.
 Parking was deliberately not added instead - on a protected branch it would auto-commit, which the design forbids.

+- ✅ Code Review 20260727b item 18: every check named "plans X" was satisfied by the execution echo instead of the plan.
+	- The preview is the product's central promise - it is what you read before answering the prompt - and it could have stopped listing the checkout, the back-merge or the push with the suite still fully green.
+	- Fixed: assertions about the plan now match against the plan only, sliced out of the run.
+Eight checks were pointed at it.

+- ✅ Code Review 20260727b item 19: the three fuzz checks whose job is "these option combinations are accepted" passed if the options were refused.
+	- They used the survive-any-outcome helper, so a valid spelling that stopped being recognized looked fine.
+	- Fixed: a helper that requires exit 0, and the combinations respelled so the shared ones are valid in both ports.

+- ✅ Code Review 20260727b item 20a: the stronger fuzz assertion immediately found port drift that had been hidden: `-q -y` together was refused in PowerShell.
+	- Both spellings were aliases of one parameter, and PowerShell rejects a parameter given twice.
+Bash takes either or both.
+	- Fixed: `-y` is its own switch that means the same thing, so every combination the Bash build accepts is accepted.

+- ✅ Code Review 20260727b item 20: `sync`'s commit message had no coverage.
+	- It takes a message positionally like `update`, and could have silently fallen back to the auto-generated timestamp with both suites green.

 #### Done - Code review 20260727